zaydaanjahangir/Three_Trios_Game/README.md

 ## Changes for Part 2

-- **Refactored Model into Read-Only and Mutable Interfaces:**
-  - Created `ReadonlyThreeTriosModel` interface containing all observation methods.
-  - Updated `GameModel` to extend `ReadonlyThreeTriosModel` and include only mutator methods.
+- **Moved File Readers to Controller:**
+  - Migrated `CardFileReader`, `CardFileReaderImpl`, `GridFileReader`, and `GridFileReaderImpl` to controller to better fit with the MVC definition
-  - This ensures the view cannot modify the model directly.
+  - This ensures the jobs of the model and controller are separate and modular.

 - **Added Missing Functionality:**
   - Implemented methods to get grid size, cell contents, player's hand, card owner at a cell, check